leapmotion/os-controls/src/components/library/README.md

 - Abstracted version of GLMaterial that is similar to the design of GLVertexBuffer, but does initialization of the material at runtime (parallel to the concept of shaders being compiled and linked at runtime).
-- Ensure that all types of uniforms can be set via GLShader (in particular, arrays and structures of uniforms).
+- Ensure that all types of uniforms can be set via Shader (in particular, arrays and structures of uniforms).
 - Determine if exception safety is a good enough reason to include GLShaderBindingScopeGuard, otherwise get rid of it.
 It has been decided that exception safety, along with a uniformized resource binding/unbinding convention is a good enough reason to have this.